TubercularOx/darkhaunter/fineline.md

 Even though the Monster in the Dark's early personality revolves around wanting to be revealed, Xykon keeps it in the dark.
 If the Monster in the Dark were a more typical Hunting Horror, this would be appreciated.
 Such creatures loathe the light and seek to extinguish it.
 While keeping the Monster in the Dark hidden serves the premise, choosing a creature that deserves to be in the dark makes the decision feel more organic to the world of the story.&#x20;

-Likewise, it helps onboard the audience when its role as a secret weapon has to be explained to it several times.
-After we learn it’s a Hunting Horror, a creature that should understand this implicitly, it casts those scenes in a new light: Xykon is trying to force it to have the personality he expects from a textbook Hunting Horror: one that stays in the shadows until ordered to kill.
+Likewise, it helps onboard the audience when the Monster in the Dark's role as a secret weapon has to be explained to it several times.
+After we learn it’s a Hunting Horror, a creature that should understand this implicitly, it casts those scenes in a new light.
+Xykon is trying to force it to have the personality he expects from a textbook Hunting Horror: one that stays in the shadows until ordered to kill.

 [Comic 103](https://www.giantitp.com/comics/oots0103.html)